localvoid/ivi/README.md

 Components API were heavily influenced by the new [React hooks API](https://reactjs.org/docs/hooks-intro.html).

-There are several differences in the ivi API that solve some flaws in the React hooks API design:
+There are several differences in the ivi API because we don't need to support concurrent rendering, and because of it we could try to solve some flaws in the React hooks API design:

 - [Hooks rules](https://reactjs.org/docs/hooks-rules.html)
 - Excessive memory allocations each time component is updated